 While the boat zigzags between the two sides, you’ll get the chance to gaze upon amazing city views, including Ottoman palaces, mansions, mosques, and Byzantine fortresses.
-Enjoy this historical site-seeing experience while sipping on some delicious Turkish tea on the deck of the boat.
+Enjoy this historical site-seeing experience while sipping on some delicious Turkish tea on the boat’s deck.

 5. Watch the city views from Galata Tower and stroll around its boho neighborhood

 Galata Tower was previously a military surveillance tower that watched the city walls.
-The Ottoman Empire used it as an elevated location to watch for fires before it was converted into a prison in 1546.
-Now it is a museum with an observation deck offering fantastic panoramic views of the city.
+The Ottoman Empire used it as an elevated location to watch for fires before converting it into a prison in 1546.
+Now it is a museum with an observation deck offering fantastic panoramic city views.
 It is a remarkable piece of history and architecture that is definitely worth visiting.